Types of Portraits

 Drawing portraits requires study and many hours of practice.
 Until you are ready to take drawing lessons, test your current skills to determine training choice.
 Pick up a pencil, an eraser, and a sheet of paper.
 Select a face from a photo or any printed publication.
 Review your finished work and make a decision.
 Your decision will determine the type of portrait schooling which is needed to perfect your art.

 There are free online classes.
 Instruction books for drawing and sketching may be borrowed from a local library, or purchased.
 Local art schools, colleges, and community art centers offer a variety of classes.

 As a hobby, being self-taught will usually be fine, but to become an accomplished drawing artist, it is best to attend formal schooling.
 Portrait painting is considered fine art.
 If you wish to establish credentials or to acquire a career, a degree from an institution of higher education is essential.

 Choose paints according to their pigment content.
 Purchase the appropriate brushes and tools which best accommodate the paint choice.

-- Acrylics are non-toxic, no allergy reactions, multiple ways of using the paints, quick drying, several choices of paper, an array of colors, canvas, or other foundations, affordable, and easy cleanup.
+- Acrylics are non-toxic.
+They have no allergy reactions and have multiple ways of using the paints.
+They are quick drying, offer several choices of paper, have an array of colors, canvas, or other foundations.
+Best of all, they are affordable and easy to cleanup.

 - Non-toxic: No need for paint thinners or other products which are harsh on breathing and skin.